If you like Skforecast , please give us a star on GitHub! ⭐️

 Finally, a ForecasterAutoreg

-is trained with the optimal configuration found by validation.
+is trained with the optimal configuration found.
 This step is not necessary if return_best = True

 is specified in the grid_search_forecaster